Nicky Stevens

-Nicky Stevens (born Helen Maria Thomas in Carmarthen, Wales, 3 December 1949) is a singer, famous as a member of pop group Brotherhood of Man.
-She is the only Welsh person to have won the Eurovision Song Contest.
+Nicky Stevens (born Helen Maria Thomas in Carmarthen, Wales, 3 December 1949) is a British singer, best known as a member of the pop group Brotherhood of Man.

 Early career

 Nicky Stevens began singing at an early age.
 At the age of four she was singing in a chapel in Carmarthen, and following lessons eventually joined the Hywel Girls Choir.
 She also studied classical music as a singer and pianist.
 At the age of 16 she held a residency in Swansea's Townsman nightclub.
 During this period she also took on a job as a telephone operator.
 This lasted for nine months and is the only job she has ever had outside the entertainment business.
 She later toured the Continent as a singer, performing in night clubs.
 Following this she went on to tour South Africa as well as clubs around the UK.
 She also appeared on stage as a support act for the likes of Neil Sedaka, Norman Wisdom and Little and Large in the early 1970s.
 Stevens worked mainly performing popular songs and found it a struggle at first to adapt her vocals from her classical roots.